Mohammed-Raed-Al-Shaikhe/Mohammed-Raed-Al-Shaikhe.github.io/index.md

 layout: default
 ---

-# Your Name
+# Mohammed Al-Shaikh

 ## About

-I am a recent graduate in [Computer Science / Electrical Engineering] from [University Name] in Jordan.
+I am a recent graduate in Software Engineering from Hashemite University in Jordan.
 I am building expertise in applied AI and ML systems through the AI.SPIRE program.
-I am most interested in [your areas of interest — e.g., NLP, computer vision, data engineering, deployment].
+I am most interested in data analysis, machine learning, and building real-world AI applications.
 ---

 ## Projects